 Read the Natazia (estradiol valerate and estradiol valerate dienogest tablets) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: See also Warning section.

-Before using this medication, tell your doctor or pharmacist if you are allergic to estradiol or dienogest; or to any other estrogen or progestin; or if you have any other allergies.
+Before using this medication, tell your doctor or pharmacist if you are allergic to estradiol or dienogest; or to any estrogens (such as mestranol) or any progestins (such as norethindrone, desogestrel); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this product, tell your doctor or pharmacist your medical history, especially of: personal or family history of stroke or other blood clots (such as in the legs, eyes, lungs), high blood pressure, cancer (especially endometrial or breast cancer), blood clotting disorders (such as protein C or protein S deficiency), history of heart disease (such as heart attack, chest pain, irregular heartbeat), heart valve disease, liver problems (such as liver tumor, active liver disease, yellowing eyes/skin (jaundice) during pregnancy or while using birth control pills), recent major surgery/trauma/pregnancy, high cholesterol or triglyceride (blood fat) levels, kidney disease, depression, diabetes, swelling (edema), headaches/migraine, unexplained vaginal bleeding, thyroid problems.
+Before using this product, tell your doctor or pharmacist your medical history, especially of: blood clots (for example, in the legs, eyes, lungs), blood clotting disorders (such as protein C or protein S deficiency), high blood pressure, abnormal breast exam, cancer (especially endometrial or breast cancer), high cholesterol or triglyceride (blood fat) levels, depression, diabetes, gallbladder problems, severe headaches/migraine, heart problems (such as heart valve disease, irregular heartbeat, previous heart attack), history of yellowing eyes/skin (jaundice) during pregnancy or while using hormonal birth control (such as pills, patch), kidney disease, liver disease (including tumors), stroke, swelling (edema), thyroid problems, unexplained vaginal bleeding.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 This medication may cause blotchy, dark areas on your skin (melasma).
 Sunlight may worsen this effect.
 Avoid prolonged sun exposure, sunlamps, and tanning booths.
 Use a sunscreen, and wear protective clothing when outdoors.